RJavaDev/jprq-runner/README.md

 # jprq-runner

-jprq-runner is a Java project that allows you to expose your locally hosted service to the internet, making it accessible globally.
-It utilizes the jprq.io service to achieve this functionality.
+jprq-runner is a Java project that serves as a client for jprq.exe, a tool developed by Azimjon Pulatov to simplify the process of running jprq on your computer.
+With jprq-runner, you can easily expose your locally hosted service to the internet, allowing others to access it globally.

 ## Prerequisites